Skip to main content

 eIDAS

-Electronic signatures meet EU requirements for advanced electronic signatures with identity verification.
+Electronic signatures align with EU requirements for advanced electronic signatures with identity verification.

 ESIGN Act

-Signatures comply with US Electronic Signatures in Global and National Commerce Act.
+Signatures comply with the US Electronic Signatures in Global and National Commerce Act.

 SOX